MAIF/otoroshi/clients/tcp-tunnel-client/readme.md

 ## Test it

-Define an otoroshi service on `http://foo.oto.tools:8080` that target your local ssh server at `http://127.0.0.1:22` (here http is irrelevant, it's just a UI issue) and enable the `Enable TCP tunneling` flag.
-Then either activate public access, apikey access or authenticated access.
+Define an otoroshi service on `http://foo.oto.tools:8080` that target your local ssh server at `http://127.0.0.1:22` (here `http://` is irrelevant, it's just a UI issue) and enable the `Enable TCP tunneling` flag.

+ Then either activate

+* public access by defining a `/.*` public pattern for the service
+* apikey access by not defining public patterns or by defining private patterns
+* authenticated access by enforcing user authentication in the `authentication` section

 Run the local tunnel client with :